 Visiting Bangkok is almost inevitable for backpackers travelling through Thailand and South East Asia.
-Find out about backpacking in Bangkok with guides about places to see, eating out, accommodation, visas and much more.
-Our unique backpacking guide to Bangkok includes tips and advice from fellow backpackers who have been there and done it so you can be certain this guide will be invaluable to you.
+Find out about backpacking in Bangkok with our informative guides about places to see, eating out, accommodation, visas and much more.
+Our unique backpacking guide to Bangkok includes tips and advice from fellow backpackers who have been there so you can get some great insights about travel to the city and what to expect when you get there.
+If you have been backpacking in Bangkok and would like to share your experiences you can post your own information and connect with fellow travellers.

 Known for its bustling street life, high-rise buildings and temples Bangkok is certainly one of Thailand’s “go to” destinations.
 The Thai capital is home to over 8 million people while its surrounding metropolitan region has a population of over 14 million people.
 First time backpackers to Bangkok may find it a pleasant assault on the senses but you will quickly feel at home here.
 Bangkok’s economy expanded in the early-to-mid 19th century through international trade with China and the Western world which certainly proves why Bangkok sits as the global capital of the East.